(888) 595-9101 Call Now For Pricing and Availability

 Comparing the costs of residential-style assisted living and intermediate care nursing homes reveals that the nursing homes are much more expensive.
 The national average price of nursing homes last year was over $7100 per month for a semi-private room and over $8100 for a private room, as compared to just $3750 national average for assisted living facilities.
 It is because nursing homes have to offer intensive skilled nursing as well as related care at all times, thus their personnel costs are much higher.
 Nurses and visiting doctors, as well as pharmacists are more expensive to keep on staff.

 Remember that nursing homes provide a cost-effective option that enables patients with acute illnesses, injuries, and post-operative care needs to recover well in a different environment from the ones that hospitals offer.
 Hospitals cost more than nursing homes for any sort of long-term stay.
+This means that while the cost may seem high, it’s a necessary expense for a specific type of care that would be far more expensive in a hospital setting.

 A majority of the skilled nursing centers also use billing models that the hospitals use.
 The residents may pay flat rates on a daily basis to stay in semi-private rooms just like medical institutions.
 Additional supplies and services will also appear on the bill, if the patient requires any such services.